matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/8 Summary.md

 Think for example of collaborative user story writing.
 * Acceptance Criteria are defined which are
-  * The criteria that a component or system must satisfy in order to be accepted by a user, customer, or other authorized entity
+  * The criteria that a component or system must satisfy in order to be accepted by a user, customer, or other authorised entity
 * Acceptance criteria can be written in a lot of formats, the most common ones being:
   * Scenario-based or
   * Rule-based